The white shark is listed as vulnerable and migratory under the Environment Protection and Biodiversity Conservation Act 1999.

 The life history characteristics of white sharks mean their populations are vulnerable to low levels of exploitation such as fishing (including incidental bycatch) and slow to recover once populations are depleted.

-White sharks are long-lived, slow growing species that do not reproduce in Australian waters until approximately five metres in length and 18-20 years of age.
+Female white sharks are long-lived, slow growing species that do not reproduce in Australian waters until approximately five metres in length and 16 years of age.

 Adult females produce few young called ‘pups’ (up to 10 per reproductive event) and they do not reproduce each year.

 White shark conservation status

 White sharks are internationally protected by several nations and listed under the Convention on International Trade in Endangered Species (Appendix II) and the Convention on Migratory Species (Appendix II), to which Australia is a signatory.